 Zak joined Watsi on July 27th, 2015.
-Four years ago, Zak became the 1383rd member to automatically support a new Watsi patient every month.
-Since then, 4,445 more people have become monthly donors!
-Zak's most recent donation traveled 8,500 miles to support Agatha, a farmer from Kenya, to fund a mastectomy.
+Five years ago, Zak became the 1383rd member to automatically support a new Watsi patient every month.
+Since then, 4,573 more people have become monthly donors!
+Zak's most recent donation traveled 8,500 miles to support Elimlim, a 20-year-old from Kenya, to fun mobility restoring leg surgery.

 Agatha is a peasant farmer from Kenya.
 She is a mother of five children.
 Together with her husband, they tend to their small ancestral land to provide for their children.
 She noted a small lump on her left breast in January 2020.
 The lump did not go away and she thought of visiting the hospital.
 She went to two facilities where she had mammogram and FNA tests done.
 That was followed up with a biopsy and she had a cancer diagnosis.
 Agatha decided to come to Watsi's Medical Partner's Kijabe Hospital where doctors have advised that she needs a mastectomy.
 With the right and timely treatment, Agatha will be out of risk of cancer metastasis.
 Without treatment, the cancer may spread to other organs.
 A mastectomy, a surgery to remove breast tissue, has been suggested to rid her body of breast cancer and to prevent the cancer from metastasizing.
 Agatha has now registered for the national insurance scheme, but it is not yet available.
 Their monthly income is negligible to meet the cost of surgery.
 Our medical partner, African Mission Healthcare Foundation, is requesting $816 to cover the cost of a mastectomy for Agatha.
 The procedure is scheduled to take place on March 30th.
 After treatment, Agatha will hopefully return to a cancer-free life.
 Agatha says, “My prayer is to be free from this cancer problem.
 I am hopeful that the treatment will be a success.”